mkloubert/CLRToolbox/README.md

 CLRToolbox
 ==========

-Class libraries for CLR environments
+Class libraries for CLR environments.

+Visit the [Wiki](https://github.com/mkloubert/CLRToolbox/wiki) with the documentation.